johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2023-11-27-how-we-fixed-my-seo/index.md

     image_url: ./growtika-logo.webp
 tags: [seo]
 image: ./title-image.png
-description: In October 2022 traffic to my site dropped like a stone.
+description: In October 2022 traffic to my site tanked.
 Growtika collaborated with me to fix it.
 This is what we did.
+Read it if you're trying to improve your SEO.
 hide_table_of_contents: false
 ---